 Giorgia Maghelli, Medical Student

-Giorgia serves as president of the Adventist Medical Evangelism Student Association (AMESA) at Loma Linda University.
+Giorgia is a 4th year medical student at Loma Linda University School of Medicine, and is obtaining a dual degree with an MA in Religion and Society.
+She has a passion for serving the Lord, and serves as president of the Adventist Medical Evangelism Student Association (AMESA) at Loma Linda University.
 In this role, she hopes to inspire and equip fellow students and colleagues to follow the Great Physician’s example in medical evangelism.

 Natalie Loredo, RN, BSN